Plants on a Budget: Busting the Myth of Expense

 Final Thought

 You don’t need a massive budget or a massive fridge to eat more plants.
 You just need a bit of intention and a handful of pantry staples.
 Keep it simple.
 Shop smart.
 Cook once, eat twice.
-And remember: the goal isn’t perfection—it’s progress (with leftovers).
+Enjoy.

 Next